 However, on the Notice of Intent Form the state will ask you for your highest level of education.

-NOTE: The state of Arkansas will not allow you to homeschool a child if there is a sex offender living in your home.
+NOTE: The state of Arkansas will not allow you to homeschool a child if there is a sex offender living in your home (see legal reference #2).

-The Arkansas Homeschool Law does not require homeschool you to keep records.
+The Arkansas Homeschool Law does not require homeschool you to keep specific records of your homeschooling.

 The Arkansas Homeschool Law does not require homeschool students to participate in testing.